nelsoncheng/cs371p-collatz/README.md

 GitHub Repository Name: cs371p-collatz <br>
 <br>
 Comments: <br>
 I randomly generated some numbers that caused an integer overflow.
-I had to take this into consideration despite the program specified such cases would not happen.
+As such, my RunCollatz.out is kinda wrong.
+Sphere has no problems as it says to assume that no overflow operations will occur with their test cases, but this is not true for my test cases.
 <br>
 <br>
 <br>